Batteries

 Non-Chargeable

 A disposable battery by very definition cannot be recharged.
-These batteries are workhorses but once used, they must be replaced.
+These batteries are workhorses but once they are used, they must be replaced.
 These include alkaline, lithium, silver-oxide, and zinc carbon batteries.
-For emergency preparedness, lithium is the better battery.
+For emergency preparedness, lithium batteries can often be the best choice for high-drain devices due to their higher energy density and longer shelf-life, though the best option depends on the specific device and application.

 Lithium

-Lithium batteries are more expensive than the popular alkaline battery, but perform much better.
-Because alkaline batteries have a low self-discharge rate, they are great for low-drain devices like clocks and remote controls, but they die quickly and are prone to corrosion.
+Lithium batteries are more expensive than the popular alkaline batteries but perform much better.
+Although alkaline batteries are known for their low self-discharge rate and are well-suited for low-drain devices like clocks and remote controls, they can perform poorly in high-drain applications and are more prone to leakage.
 Lithium batteries can store and release more energy than regular alkaline batteries, making them more powerful.

-Shelf-Life: Lithium batteries have a very low self-charge rate and will hold up to 80% of their charge in storage for a good 15 years, lasting twice as long as alkaline batteries.
+Shelf-Life: Lithium batteries have a very low self-discharge rate and will hold up to 80% of their charge in storage for a good 15 years, lasting twice as long as alkaline batteries.

 Chargeable

-There are a few different kinds of rechargeable batteries on the market but the best for emergency prep is the nickel-metal hydride low self-discharge battery aka NiMH (LSD).
+There are a few different kinds of rechargeable batteries on the market but a highly effective option for many emergency prep applications is the nickel-metal hydride low self-discharge battery (NiMH LSD), particularly for devices that require AA or AAA batteries.

 NiMH (LSD)

-The NiMH (LSD) battery is a low-discharge battery that is currently the very best option for devices or other applications requiring AA or AAA batteries.
-It has a little lower overall capacity but holds a long charge.
-It is more expensive than higher-discharge batteries, but last longer.
-Stored properly, the battery can retain up to 85% of its charge after one year in storage and 70% at 5 years.
-These batteries are typically labeled as pre-charged or ready to use as they come packaged with 70% charge give or take.
+The NiMH (LSD) battery is a low-discharge battery that serves as a very good option for devices or other applications requiring AA or AAA batteries.
+It has slightly lower overall capacity but maintains its charge for a longer period under storage conditions.
+Stored properly, the battery can retain up to 85% of its charge after one year in storage and 70% after 5 years.
+These batteries are typically labeled as pre-charged or ready to use as they come packaged with approximately 70% charge.

 Lithium-ion Battery

-While NiMH (LSD) batteries are the best overall, there is a place for the lithium-ion or Li-ion battery, which is a rechargeable version of a lithium battery.
-If you need to run a power-hungry device that needs a constant supply of power, like a laptop, then a high-drain battery is better.
-A lithium rechargeable battery is high capacity and is more suited for this use.
-Never store lithium-ion batteries in your car.
-They can explode at temperatures higher than 140F.
+While NiMH (LSD) batteries are a strong choice for many low-drain applications, there is a place for the lithium-ion (Li-ion) battery, which is a rechargeable version of a lithium battery.
+If you need to run a power-hungry device that requires a constant supply of power, like a laptop, then a high-drain battery is preferable.
+A lithium rechargeable battery offers high capacity and is more suited for such uses.
+It is advisable to avoid storing lithium-ion batteries in environments like a car where temperatures can exceed safe levels (around 140°F), as this may increase the risk of thermal runaway or venting.

-With emergency preparedness in mind, the best plan is to have NiMH(LSD) rechargeable batteries as the primary battery with lithium batteries on standby for backup use.
+With emergency preparedness in mind, the best plan is to use NiMH (LSD) rechargeable batteries as the primary battery for most devices, while using non-rechargeable lithium batteries as backups where appropriate.
 There are a few exceptions to this, where lithium is the better choice.

 • flashlights